Extension

 The largest waterfall in the world.

-Straddling the border between Zambia and Zimbabwe, Victoria Falls is the world’s largest waterfall by combined width and height.
-The spray rises high enough to feed a rainforest ecosystem of its own — mist, rainbows, and a constant low thunder.
+Stretching across the border between Zambia and Zimbabwe, Victoria Falls is recognized as the world’s largest waterfall by combined width and height.
+The rising spray creates its own rainforest ecosystem of mist, rainbows, and the constant distant thunder of falling water.

 Things to do